A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Methodology and setup of experiments

 \item \acrfull{nn}.
-Neural models are widely used in function approximation and classification problems.
-This study considers a \gls{mlp} topology, due to its simplicity and its ability to capture the non-linear relationships between the input variables and the target variable.
-This topology consists of an input layer, which contains a number of neurons equal to the number of attributes of the dataset.
-This is followed by a layer called the hidden layer, which contains a variable number of neurons connected to the neurons of the input layer.
-Finally, the output layer of the model contains as many neurons as the number of classes (alternatives) in the problem, and they are connected to the neurons of the hidden layer.
-Each neuron of the output layer returns the probability that a given instance belongs to each class.
+Neural models are widely used in function approximation and classification problems, due to their simplicity and their ability to capture the non-linear relationships between the input variables and the target variable.
+For multinomial classification, a shallow \gls{ffnn} (defined here as containing a single hidden layer) consists of an input layer, which contains a number of neurons equal to the number of attributes of the dataset.
+This is followed by a layer called the hidden layer, which contains a variable number of neurons, each fully connected to the neurons of the input layer with a non-linear activation function.
+Finally, the output layer of the model contains as many neurons as the number of classes (alternatives) in the problem, each fully connected to the neurons in the hidden layer.
+As with the \gls{mnl} and \gls{xgboost} model, the regression values in the output layer are passed through the softmax\slash logistic function to generate well-calibrated probabilities.
 The training of the model is carried out using backpropagation, which tries to minimise a loss function.